GalMiles/GalMiles/README.md

 <div align="center">
   <h1>Hello World, I'm Gal</h1>
-  Junior Software Developer with B.Sc in Computer Science
+  Junior Software Engineer with B.Sc in Computer Science
 </div>

   ## About Me 🌟
-  Junior Software Developer, highly focused and motivated, self-learner with a passion for learning new technologies.
+  Junior Software Engineer, highly focused and motivated, self-learner with a passion for learning new technologies.
 Enjoy working on full life cycle projects.
   Team-player with effective communication skills.